finos/common-domain-model/docs/governance.md

 ## 1. Decision Making

 * 1.1.
 Consensus-Based Decision Making.
 [Working Groups](working-groups.md) make decisions through a consensus process (“Approval” or “Approved”).
 While the agreement of all Participants is preferred, it is not required for consensus.
 An individual's [role](working-groups.md) will determine the extent of their decision making abilities.
-The Maintainer will determine consensus based on their good faith consideration of a number of factors, including the dominant view of the Working Group Participants and nature of support and objections.
-The Maintainer will document evidence of consensus in accordance with these requirements.
+For example, the Maintainer will determine consensus based on their good faith consideration of a number of factors, including the dominant view of the Working Group Participants and nature of support and objections.

 * 1.2.
 Appeal Process.
 Decisions may be appealed via a pull request or an issue, and that appeal will be considered by the Maintainer in good faith, who will respond in writing within a reasonable time.